HHSC licenses nursing facility administrators, and enforces professional standards. Email forms to NFA Licensing Program.

 Check NFA Licensure Status

-Infection Control for NF Administrators Computer-based Training
+Infection Control and PPE for NF Administrators Computer-based Training

 - This course is designed to increase infection control knowledge in long-term care settings.
 All knowledge gained from this training can be directly applied to the nursing facility administrator role.